-With all of this in mind, we’re going to take a look at the recent action surrounding Caterpillar Inc. (NYSE:CAT).
+We’re going to take a peek at the new hedge fund action surrounding Caterpillar Inc. (NYSE:CAT).

 How are hedge funds trading Caterpillar Inc. (NYSE:CAT)?

-Heading into Q4, a total of 40 of the hedge funds tracked by Insider Monkey held long positions in this stock, an increase of 33% from the second quarter.
-With hedgies’ positions undergoing their usual ebb and flow, there exists a few noteworthy hedge fund managers who were increasing their stakes considerably (or already accumulated large positions).
+At Q1’s end, a total of 53 of the hedge funds tracked by Insider Monkey were bullish on this stock, a change of -12% from the previous quarter.
+On the other hand, there were a total of 53 hedge funds with a bullish position in CAT a year ago.
+With the smart money’s positions undergoing their usual ebb and flow, there exists an “upper tier” of noteworthy hedge fund managers who were boosting their stakes substantially (or already accumulated large positions).

-According to Insider Monkey’s hedge fund database, Michael Larson’s Bill & Melinda Gates Foundation Trust has the biggest position in Caterpillar Inc. (NYSE:CAT), worth close to $736 million, corresponding to 4.3% of its total 13F portfolio.
-Sitting at the No. 2 spot is Citadel Investment Group, led by Ken Griffin, holding a $52.6 million call position; 0.1% of its 13F portfolio is allocated to the company.
-Some other professional money managers that hold long positions consist of Matthew Mark’s Jet Capital Investors, D E Shaw, and Joel Greenblatt’s Gotham Asset Management.
+According to Insider Monkey’s hedge fund database, Bill & Melinda Gates Foundation Trust, managed by Michael Larson, holds the biggest position in Caterpillar Inc. (NYSE:CAT).
+Bill & Melinda Gates Foundation Trust has a $1.5257 billion position in the stock, comprising 7.3% of its 13F portfolio.
+Coming in second is Citadel Investment Group, led by Ken Griffin, holding a $326.3 million position; the fund has 0.2% of its 13F portfolio invested in the stock.
+Other members of the smart money that hold long positions encompass D. E. Shaw’s D E Shaw, Jim Simons’s Renaissance Technologies and Robert Bishop’s Impala Asset Management.